brucemack/brucemack.github.io/ampersand/index.md

 **(Need to find out the exact URL format and protocol here)**.
 * If the authentication succeeds, AllStarLink provides a temporary token to the caller.
+* The caller creates a NEW message to initiate the connection to the target node.
+The USERNAME (0x06) information element must contain the string "allstar-public."
-* The caller puts the token into the IAX2 NEW message that is used to connect to the target node.
-Judging from the extensions.conf file, I'm pretty sure this token gets placed into the USERNAME (0x06) information element of the NEW message.
+The caller also must provide the token issued by the registration API.
+Judging from the extensions.conf file, I'm pretty sure this token gets placed into the CALLING NAME (0x04) information element of the NEW message.
 This is the relevant configuration statement:

         exten => s,n,Set(RESP=${CURL(https://register.allstarlink.org/cgi-bin/authwebphone.pl?${CALLERID(name)})})